 7.2 The price of the Goods is subject to variation, extras, deletions, increase or decrease in material costs, supply, production, delivery and applicable taxes incurred arising between the order for the Goods and the date of delivery, as notified to the Customer.

-7.3 All payments are due and payable to Hydraulink Australia within 30 days by the end of the month following the month of issue of the tax invoice.
+7.3 All payments are due and payable to Hydraulink Australia within 30 days of issue of the tax invoice.

-7.4 Without prejudice to any other rights Hydraulink Australia may have at law, if full payment is not made by the due date, then:
+7.4 Without prejudice to any other rights Hydraulink Australia may have at law, if full payment of any tax invoice is not made by the due date, then:

-(b) Hydraulink Australia may at its option withhold further deliveries or cancel a contract without prejudice to any of its existing rights.
+(b) Hydraulink Australia may at its option withhold further deliveries or cancel a contract without prejudice to any of its existing rights; and

 7.5 All credit card payments for cash sales and Payment of Account will incur credit card surcharge per transaction in an amount that commensurate with the surcharge costs incurred by Hydraulink Australia for the acceptance of such credit card payments, and as determined by Hydraulink Australia's credit card payment processor from time to time.